Crosswords DS: Anagrams

 Anagrams give the player a certain number of letters, and the player must find every word that can be made out of the letters (2 letter words are not included).
 Players drag the letter tiles with the stylus into a box to make the words.
 When a word is found it will appear in its box on the top screen, listed in a group of how many letters the word is and alphabetically.
 When every word has been found, the player's time is shown, but like word searches, no grade is given.
 Anagrams comes in three difficulties: Short (4 letter words), Medium (5 letter words) and Long (6 letter words).
 Each difficulty awards you medals for completing 100, 200 and 300 anagram games.
 Each difficulty freezes the game once you have reached 583 anagrams of that difficulty.

 Reception

-Matt Casamassina of gaming website IGN gave the game an 8.0/10, citing the number of crossword puzzles available and the control scheme as highlights, as well as the low price of the game.
+Crosswords DS received average reviews according to the review aggregation website Metacritic.
+Matt Casamassina of IGN cited the number of crossword puzzles available and the control scheme as highlights, as well as the low price of the game.
 Some criticisms were the lack of any "bells and whistles" or downloadable content.